page-header

 Take a SAD Poprad Bus to Tatranská Kotlina.

-From Penzion Atrium, walk 23-minutes to the Poprad train station (where you arrived yesterday) and continue walking to the nearby bus station.
+From Penzion Atrium, walk 23 minutes to the Poprad train station (where you arrived yesterday) and continue walking to the nearby bus station.

 Travel Slovakia.SK emailed us the bus departure times a few days before our trip.
-The schedule states the departure times, cost, time, and platform (under “Note”).

-Transit Time: 46 minutes
+Transit Time | 46 minutes

 Stay in Chata pri Zelenom plese

-• Showers: Free.
+Showers | Free.
 There are three showers.

-• Drinking Water: Tap water is safe to drink
+Drinking Water | Tap water is safe to drink

-• Electronic Charging Stations: Dining Room
+Electronic Charging Stations | Dining Room

-• Half Board or à la carte: Half Board only.
+Half Board or à la carte | Half Board only.

 Dinner: This hut prepares a 2-course dinner menu (soup + main dish).
 Unless you communicated any dietary restrictions (upon making your reservation), you’ll eat what everyone else eats.
 Starting at 7 pm, you can pick up your food at the counter.
 Everyone serves themselves.